cjd04/cjd04.github.io/index.md

 keywords: Biostatistics, statistics, survival analysis, mathematics... etc.
 ---

 Hello!
-I am a Biostatistics PhD candidate at Southern Methodist University.
+I am a Biostatistics PhD student at Southern Methodist University.
 This personal website is currently under construction, come back later when (hopefully) it's more complete!

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->
 <!-- Hello!
 I am a Biostatistics PhD candidate at Southern Methodist University.
 Research interests include ... .